 Most often, job sharers take a pro-rata share of the full time salary, depending upon the hours that they work.

-In some rare cases, where the are differences in organisational grade, there can be commensurate differences.
+In some rare cases, where there are differences in organisational grade, there can be commensurate differences.
 This scenario requires forethought, particularly around pay rises and bonuses.
 We recommend that there should be proportionate pay rises, and equal bonuses, although there are other options.
 Transparency in all cases is vital.

 How do job-sharers handle accountability?

 Job sharers can either be jointly accountable for their work, or divide accountability for different elements of the job.
-Both have been extremely successful, and the most senior levels, including CEO.

 Why should I job share?

 Job sharing enables candidates to combine challenging senior roles and career progression with non-work commitments (childcare, for example).

 Job sharing brings tangible additional value to employees:

 - A partnership within which to address the challenges they come up against at work, together; and through their complimentary skills sets find more innovation solutions.
 Job sharers report that they increase their competence and skills by working together.